charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

 };
 {% endhighlight %}

 Note: after some trial and error, I found that the loaders are applied from bottom up.
 So the less-loader is applied first.
-You can read about these loaders in the Webpack documentation.
+You can read about these loaders in the [Webpack documentation](https://webpack.js.org/loaders/).
 You can test a variety of other files such as your JS, svg, png, etc files and run a specific loader for each one.

 #### Plugins
-According to the __webpack documentation_, plugins are “most commonly used (but not limited to) performing actions and custom functionality on chunks of bundled modules”.
+According to the webpack documentation, plugins are “most commonly used (but not limited to) performing actions and custom functionality on chunks of bundled modules”.

-So, in human words: Once you’ve bundled your assets, you can do a lot of other things with those bundled assets.
+To put it simply: Once you’ve bundled your assets, you can do a lot of other things with those bundled assets.

-The most common plugin that I use is `HtmlWebpackPlugin` that you can install via npm.
-This plugin creates an HTML file(s) that can serve your webpack bundles.
+The most common plugin that I use is [`HtmlWebpackPlugin`](https://www.npmjs.com/package/html-webpack-plugin) that you can install via npm.
+This plugin creates an HTML file(s) that will serve your webpack bundles:

-So, `npm install -save-dev html-wepback-plugin`
+`npm install -save-dev html-wepback-plugin`

 Plugins, unlike loaders, need to be required at the beginning of the file: